Scott Weinrich

 Robert Scott Weinrich (born 1961), better known as Wino, is an American singer and guitarist.
-He has been highly influential in helping develop and codify doom metal's trademark sound, and is also considered an influential figure in the stoner rock and punk rock genres.
+He has been highly influential in helping develop and codify doom metal's trademark sound, and is also considered an influential figure in the stoner rock and punk rock genre.

 Weinrich started his first band Warhorse in 1976, which would later become The Obsessed.
-He joined doom metal band Saint Vitus in 1986.
+In 1986 he joined doom metal band Saint Vitus, where he performed on four studio albums, including their most iconic effort Born Too Late.
 He has also released three solo albums since 2009.

 Biography

 Early years

 Weinrich appreciated rock music at an early age.
 His early influences were the Monkees and the Beatles (the latter inspired him to play guitar), and later Frank Zappa, Jimi Hendrix and Black Sabbath.
 He saw Black Sabbath during the Paranoid tour and described the gig as life-changing.
 He also cited punk bands like the Stooges, the Dictators and the Saints as big influences.

 Early career

 Weinrich's musical career began at Thomas Sprigg Wootton High School in Rockville, Maryland, when he started his first band Warhorse—the band that would become the Obsessed in the late 1970s.
 This version of the Obsessed would release a 7" titled Sodden Jackal in 1983 on Invictus Records and have a track featured on Metal Blade Records's Metal Massacre VI.
 They also recorded an album titled Live at the Wax Museum in 1982.
 In the mid-1980s, Weinrich disbanded the Obsessed and moved to California to sing for Saint Vitus.
 During this time, he also briefly played bass anonymously for the Mentors and filled in on vocals for Los Angeles hard rock band Lost Breed.

 In Saint Vitus, Weinrich covered vocal duties as well as additional guitar work on some tracks.
 The band released three studio albums with Weinrich: Born Too Late (1986), Mournful Cries (1988) and V (1990), the live album Live (1990), and the Thirsty and Miserable EP (1987).
 After Saint Vitus signed to Hellhound Records, Hellhound put out The Obsessed (1990), a collection of archived Obsessed recordings.
 This prompted Weinrich to leave Saint Vitus and reform the Obsessed (in between a stint with Maryland's Lost Breed), who now had a record deal with Hellhound Records.